Support Centre

 Attendance

 When writing the minutes, first set the status regarding the attendance for every attendee of the meeting.
-The following status are available.
+The following status will be available:

 • Present - the attendee was physically present at the meeting